Nikki Tamboli

-Nikki Tamboli (born 21 August 1996) is an Indian actress from Maharashtra who primarily works in Telugu cinema, Tamil cinema and Hindi television.
+Nikki Tamboli (born 21 August 1996) is an Indian actress who primarily works in Telugu, Tamil cinema and Hindi television.
 She participated in reality shows such as Bigg Boss 14 where she emerged as 2nd-runner up and Fear Factor: Khatron Ke Khiladi 11.
+She was the 2nd-runner up in the Bigg Boss Marathi Season 5 in 2024.
+In 2025, she was part of Celebrity MasterChef India & became 1st Runner-Up.

 Early life

 Tamboli was born in a Marathi family on 21 August 1996 in Aurangabad, Maharashtra.
+Her brother Jatin died in 2021 due to COVID-19.

 Career

 She started her career as a model.
 In 2019, she made her acting debut with the Telugu horror comedy film Chikati Gadilo Chithakotudu playing the role of Pooja.

 Tamboli later made her Tamil debut in the action horror film Kanchana 3 as Divya.
+Kanchana 3 grossed over ₹130 crore worldwide.
 Her third film was Thipparaa Meesam in Telugu where she played Mounika.

-In 2020, she made her television debut through participating in the Hindi reality show Bigg Boss 14 where she finished at 3rd place, and got immense fame and appreciation during her stint on the show.
+In 2020, she made her television debut through participating in the Hindi reality show Bigg Boss 14 where she emerged as the 2nd runner-up, and got immense fame and appreciation during her stint on the show.

 In 2021, she participated in Colors TV's stunt-based reality show Fear Factor: Khatron Ke Khiladi 11, filmed in Cape Town where she finished at 10th place.
 Apart from reality shows she was also seen in several music videos collaboration with channels such as T-Series, Saregama and Desi Music Factory.

 In 2022, she was seen in Colors TV's game show The Khatra Khatra Show which was hosted by Bharti Singh and Haarsh Limbachiyaa.

+In 2023, Tamboli made special appearance in the song "Cocktail" in Hindi film Jogira Sara Ra Ra opposite Nawazuddin Siddiqui.

+In 2024, Tamboli appeared on the Colors Marathi's reality show Bigg Boss Marathi Season 5.
+She was eventually the highest-paid contestant of the season.
+Tamboli emerged as the 2nd runner-up.

+In 2025, Tamboli appeared on the Sony TV's reality show Celebrity Masterchef India where she emerged as the 1st runner-up.